 Traditionally, physician needs assessments addressed the community’s need for doctors.
 This approach still meets some strategic needs of health systems, and some hospitals still use that data to decide what private practice recruitment efforts can be supported with income guarantees.

 However, employment of providers is prompting hospital leaders to ask a different set of questions.
-These questions go beyond the physician need to the strategy for physician manpower development.
+These questions go beyond the physician need and to the strategy for physician manpower planning development.
 Organizations using community need analyses to drive strategic employment decisions are making inefficient decisions, likely costing the health system millions in potential revenue, while driving up expenses.

 How many physicians must we employ (or align with) to meet a revenue target?

 This may relate to a specific service line or the hospital overall.
 It often takes the form of what primary care base to we need to capture patients in our system that will drive needed volume to core specialties.
 Revenue shouldn’t be a by-product of your manpower strategy, it should be the goal.

 Who do we need to recruit to create an excellent service line?